On $\omega$-Strongly Measurable Cardinals: Embedding in suitable Prikry-type forcings

 The method of the previous section can be iterated finitely many times in order to get finitely many successive $\omega$-strongly measurable cardinals.
 In order to get a global result (or even just infinitely many $\omega$-strongly measurables) we need to have a preservation of distributivity under iterations.

 This is, in general, a difficult task.
 One way to obtain this is by shifting our goal from preserving distributivity into preserving the Prikry Property.
 There are several ways to iterate Prikry type forcings and preserve the Prikry Property as well as the closure properties of the direct extension.
 Thus, embedding the distributive forcings into a Prikry type forcing can be used in order to get a suitable distributivity of the iteration.
 Usually, in order to achieve this, some strong compactness assumption is made that enables one to embed any sufficiently distributive forcing into a Prikry type forcing.
+See \cite{Gitik-Compact, BenHamouHayutGitik}, for some examples for the consistency strength of such constructions.

 Our goal is to embed $\co_{\F_\kappa}$ into a Prikry type forcing without increasing our large cardinal hypothesis from $o(\kappa)= \lambda+1$.
 For this, our approach follows the finer technique, introduced by Gitik in \cite{Gitik-ClubOnRegs}.